surol/ng2-resrc/README.md

 It is bound to `[rikeStatus]` and other attributes.
 The meaning of attributes is following:

 - `[rikeStatus]` optionally accepts a `StatusView` instance, that can be constructed by `StatusCollector.view()` method.
-- `[rikeStatusLabels]` accepts a `StatusLabelMap` instance, that can be used to customize statuses.
+- `[rikeStatusLabels]` accepts a `StatusLabelMap` instance(s) used to customize status indication.
 - `[rikeStatusLabelText]` function converts status label to text to display.
-Supports string labels and labels of type `DefaultStatusLabel` which is used by default.
-Everything else is converted to string by default.
+By default supports string labels and labels of type `DefaultStatusLabel`, and converts everything else to strings.
 - `[rikeStatusLabelClass]` function returns status label CSS class according to `StatusView` state.
-  By default supports classes provided by `DefaultStatusLabel.cssClass`, `DefaultStatusLabel.id`, or uses default classes.
+  By default supports CSS classes provided by `DefaultStatusLabel.cssClass` or `DefaultStatusLabel.id`, and uses predefined classes.

-By default CSS classes has a form like `rike-status rike-status-XXX`.
+By default CSS classes have a form like `rike-status rike-status-XXX`.

-Some default status classes:
+Some predefined status CSS classes are:

-- `rike-status-hidden` - indicates the status indicator should be hidden.
+- `rike-status-hidden` - used when there are no status labels known.
+Means that the status indicator should be hidden.
-  Used when there are no status labels known.
-  Some labels may wish to hide status component e.g. when operation completed successfully.
+  Some labels may wish to hide status indicator, e.g. when operation completed successfully.
 - `rike-status-processing` - indicates the operation is in process.
 - `rike-status-cancelled` - indicates the operation has been cancelled.
 - `rike-status-failed` - indicated the operation failure.
 - `rike-status-succeed` - indicates the operation success.

-Additional status classes can be appended for operations defined in the base resource implementations.
+Additional status CSS classes can be appended for operations defined in the base resource implementations.
 For example:

 - `rike-status-loading` - for `load` operation (of `LoadableResource`).
 - `rike-status-reading` - for `read` operation (of `CRUDResource`).